Buyout Rate and Modeling

 In the modeling industry, a buyout is basically an advance payment for future use of a particular photo or set of photos.
 Instead of paying the model residuals (repeat payments each time the photo is used), the client and the agency negotiate a one-time fee that allows the client to use the photo(s) as many times as they’d like.

 Buyouts are offered to both independent models and those under agency representation.
 Models with agencies often come out on top, though, because agencies are familiar with these types of contracts and know how to negotiate top buyout rates and the fairest terms.

 Companies don’t want to use the same old advertisements year after year, and readers don’t want to see them either.
 So why bother with buyouts, you ask?

-Will My It Appear Somewhere I Don't Want It to Be?
+Will It Appear Somewhere I Don't Want It To?

 No. The terms of the buyout contract should state that your photos will only be used by the original company to promote their services or products.
 They can’t be sold to a third party or manipulated to change their intended purpose.

 How Much Are Buyout Fees?

 Buyouts are usually paid in addition to the day rate, but sometimes they’re included.
 In general, the buyout rate works out to be about half of the original daily rate.
 So depending on the type of job, the client, and whether you’re freelance or under agency representation, you could get paid anywhere from a few hundred to several thousand dollars.

 Agency-represented models will usually get a better deal than freelancers when negotiating a buyout.